Dynamics of Weyl Scale Invariant non-BPS p=3 Branes

-In this paper, we consider a p=3 brane embedded in 5D target bulk space with super-Weyl symmetry, which includes N=1, 5D super-Poincare symmetry and the Weyl scale symmetry.
-Since there is no observation for the superpartners for all the particles in the standard model of particle physics, the supersymmetry must be a broken one for a realistic theory.
-On the other hand, in particle physics it has been well known that the scale symmetry plays an important role [8-12], and it has been applied to a wide range of physics sectors, which include string theory, branes [13-16], as well as recent unparticle physics theory [17].
-It is notable that the scale invariance is manifestly broken by the masses of the particles in the standard model; nevertheless, it is conceivable that at a much higher energy scale beyond the standard model, there are nontrivial sectors in particle physics that have the property of scale invariance.
-Accordingly, we consider that the dynamics of the embedded p=3 brane is described by Weyl scale theory, which also totally breaks the supersymmetry in the target bulk space.
+According to these developments, it is the purpose of the paper to provide a straight forward scenario for the Weyl scale invariant $p$--branes.
+Specifically, we consider a $p=3$ brane embedded in $5D$ target bulk space with enlarged supersymmmetry, i.e. super--Weyl symmetry, which includes $N=1, 5D$ super--Poincare symmetry and the Weyl scale symmetry.
+As for the $p=3$ brane, it has the same three spatial dimensions as our universe appears to have.
+Besides, since there is no observation for the superpartners for all the particles in the standard model of particle physics, there should be no manifest supersymmetry on the brane world volume for a realistic theory.
+In addition, it is notable that the scale invariance is manifestly broken by the masses of the particles in the standard model; nevertheless, it is conceivable that at a much higher energy scale beyond the standard model, there are nontrivial sectors in particle physics that have the property of scale invariance.
+Accordingly, we consider that the dynamics of the embedded $p=3$ brane is described by Weyl scale theory, which also totally breaks the supersymmetry of the target bulk space.
+It is then to be hoped that progress in this direction will shed some light on the origin of the Weyl scale invariant $p$--branes and open the possibility to understand their symmetries from a dynamical point of view.

-The dynamics of the brane describes the long wave oscillation modes of the brane into the target bulk space.
-In this regards, we use the coset approach to realize the sponetaneous breaking of the target bulk symmetries down to the subgroup symmetries on the brane world volume.
-Consider the 5D dimension super-Weyl group $G$.
-Its generators include $W(1,4)$ [8] Weyl group (formed by $M^{MN}$, $P^M$ and Weyl scale (dilatation) generator $D$ )and eight minimum supersymmetrical charges $Q_a$ with four complex components.
-The component index a=1, 2, 3, 4.
+The dynamics of the brane describes its long wave oscillation modes into the target bulk space.
+In this regard, we use the coset approach to realize the sponetaneous breaking of the target bulk symmetries down to the subgroup symmetries on the brane world volume.
+Consider the $5D$ dimension super--Weyl group $G$.
+Its generators include $W(1,4)$ [7] Weyl group (formed by $M^{MN}$, $P^M$ and Weyl scale (dilatation) generator $D$ )and eight minimum supersymmetrical charges $Q_a$ with four complex components.
+The component index $a=1, 2, 3, 4$.
 Its algebra has the following (anti)commutation relations:

 and